CU-Boulder-CRDDS/Research-Data-Foundations-Camp-2024/content/data-analysis-in-R.md

 ### R and R Studio Installation

 For instructions on how to download R and R Studio, please see the following: [https://posit.co/download/rstudio-desktop/#download](https://posit.co/download/rstudio-desktop/#download).
+If it is not possible to install the software on your computer, please create a [free Posit Cloud account](https://posit.cloud/plans/free).
+Log in to your account and upload all the code and data files provided on this page.
+Run the session packages installation script as described below, in the **Session Packages** section.

 ### Session data